AvenirHealth-org/percussion/README.md

 $$P\sim \mathrm{Beta}(\theta N+1, (1-\theta)N+1)$$

+## all_cause_deaths
+Likelihood model for all-cause deaths in the general population

+The [Thembisa](https://thembisa.org/) model version 4.6 is calibrated to reported numbers of deaths by year, sex, and age.
+The all_cause_deaths module implements the likelihood, which assumes reported deaths $R$ are normally distributed (on log scale) with mean equal to estimated deaths $N$, adjusted for reporting completeness $\gamma$:

+$$\ln R\sim \mathrm{Normal}(\ln (\gamma N), \sigma^2)$$

+Module users should provide an estimate of the variance in modeled deaths $\sigma^2$ and should adjust modeled deaths for reporting completeness, as the `all_cause_deaths` module will not estimate these automatically.
+The [Thembisa manual](https://thembisa.org/content/downloadPage/Thembisa4_6report) describes how this is done when preparing HIV estimates in South Africa.
+Reported deaths data can be entered by year and sex for arbitrary age ranges.
+Observations are assumed conditionally independent across these strata conditional on the model estimate.

 # How to use the percussion package

 You can install the `percussion` package from github using `pip`: